Writing addict & adept

 As an art historian I’m a passionate amateur, and I write for other passionate amateurs.
 I love looking at art, and thinking about art, and helping other people have a blast looking at it, too.

-Ever since I became infected with Hamilaria in early 2016, I’ve been publishing weekly posts that link the lyrics in Hamilton: An American Musical to primary documents such as Alexander Hamilton’s letters.
-My tour Hamilton: Words and Images is a brief bio of Hamilton with substantial excerpts from his writings, and many opportunities for fellow fanatics to burst into song.
+- Hamilton Musical posts: in 2016 and 2017, I published weekly posts that link the lyrics in Hamilton: An American Musical to primary documents such as Alexander Hamilton’s letters.
+I’m editing the posts and revising my book Alexander Hamilton: A Brief Biography for Kindle and print-on-demand books.
+(My tour Hamilton: Words and Images is a brief bio of Hamilton with substantial excerpts from his writings, and many opportunities for fellow fanatics to burst into song.)

-My Kindle book Innovators in Sculpture is a jargon-free overview that focuses on eleven innovations that gave artists greater power to make viewers stop, look, and think about sculptures.
-I also offer a tour that covers the same material (about 5,000 years) in two hours.
+- Innovators in Painting revision for Kindle – the companion to my Kindle book Innovators in Sculpture, is a jargon-free overview that focuses on innovations that gave artists greater power to make viewers stop, look, and think about sculptures.

 Outdoor sculpture in New York City